davidjbradshaw/iframe-resizer/README.md

     default: 'parent'
     values: 'parent', 'iframe'

-Listern for resize events from the parent page, or the iFrame.
-Select the 'iframe' value if the iFrame can be resized inderpendently of the browser window. <i>Selecting this value can cause issues with some height calculation methods on mobile devices</i>.
+Listen for resize events from the parent page, or the iFrame.
+Select the 'iframe' value if the iFrame can be resized independently of the browser window. <i>Selecting this value can cause issues with some height calculation methods on mobile devices</i>.

 ### scrolling